Rewriting Structured Cospans: Background Material: DPO Rewriting and Structured Cospans

-The rewrite relation can be encoded as arrows in a category via a functorial construction we call the ``language functor''.
-In the rewriting literature, the terms ``language'' and ``rewrite relation'' are interchangeable.
+The rewrite relation can be encoded as arrows in a category, which we call the \df{language of a grammar} $ \Lang (\C,P) $, whose objects are those of $\C$ and arrows are generated by $\dderiv{}{}$.
+The language is constructed so that there is an arrow $ x \to y $ in $ \Lang (\C,P) $ if and only if $ \deriv{x}{y} $.

+In the rewriting literature, the terms ``language'' and ``rewrite relation'' are often interchangeable.
 However, we give them slightly different meanings in order to help orient the reader.
 Namely, we use ``rewrite relation'' when giving a relational perspective and ``language'' when giving the category theoretical perspective.